Rank Optimization for MIMO Channel with RIS: Simulation and Measurement: Optimization Method

 \subsubsection{Iterating through random configurations}

 In the MCA, we first generate a set of $T$ random RIS phase configurations, i.e., $ \varPsi =\left\{ \pmb{\phi }_1, \dots,\pmb{\phi}_T \right\}$.
 Then, we configure the RIS according to these $T$ random configurations and obtain the corresponding effective rank of the MIMO channel $\mathbf{H}$.
 Furthermore, the $T$ random RIS configurations are sorted in ascending order based on their individual effective ranks, and the top two configurations are selected as the parent set $\varPsi_{\mathrm{parent}}$ to generate a new set of RIS phase configurations for the next round.
-The corresponding parent set is expressed as
+The corresponding parent set is expressed as where $\pmb{\phi}_{\mathrm{max}}$ and $\pmb{\phi}_{\mathrm{submax}}$ represent the RIS configuration with the highest and second-highest effective rank of the corresponding MIMO channel $\mathbf{H}$ in the set $\varPsi$, respectively.